 Here are some of the cons of the Roth IRA Conversion Ladder:

-- The conversion could lead to you falling in a higher tax bracket which could lead to further cash outflows to the tax man.
+- The conversion could lead to you being in a higher tax bracket which could increase your overall tax liability, not just the tax on the converted amount.

-- The financial discipline needed for adhering to your financial and retirement goals is critical for a Roth IRA Conversion Ladder to succeed.
+- Financial discipline needed for adhering to your financial and retirement goals is critical for a Roth IRA Conversion Ladder to succeed.

 Who the Roth IRA Conversion Ladder Works Best For

-- Early retirees with low income: People who live on modest income from long-term capital gains which are taxed at zero percent under the tax bracket of 15 percent or below.
+- Early retirees with low income: People who live on modest income from long-term capital gains which are taxed at zero percent, or are paying taxes of less than 15%.

-- Retirees who are willing to stretch transition from IRA to Roth IRA: Transitions from a Traditional IRA to a Roth IRA are taxed as regular income, so it’s useful to spread the change over a vast time span.
-That way, one doesn’t overextend your taxable income in any given year.
+- Retirees who are willing to stretch the transition from IRA to Roth IRA: Transitions from a Traditional IRA to a Roth IRA are taxed as regular income, so it’s useful to spread the change over as a time frame as possible.
+That way, you won’t increase your taxable income too much in any given year.